3rdBench/Secrets/readme.md

 ## Secrets v2

-A minimalist Whisper-like project that explores OAuth 2.0 authentication using Google as well as Facebook (challenge part).
+A minimalist Whisper-like web app that explores OAuth 2.0 authentication using Google & Facebook (latter is the challenge part).

-From Udemy "The Complete 2020 Web Development Bootcamp" by Dr. Angela Yu; successfully implemented Facebook authentication.
+Taken from Udemy's "The Complete 2020 Web Development Bootcamp" by Dr. Angela Yu.

 ### What does it do?